-The Critical Challenge Project (CCP) is central to the Executive Master of Healthcare Leadership learning experience and will become the focus of your independent study.
+The Critical Challenge Project (CCP) is central to the Master of Science (ScM) in Healthcare Leadership learning experience and will become the focus of your independent study.
 You will identify a challenge related to your field and interests, drawing from your own experience and vision for the future.
 Each student works collaboratively with their peers, professional colleagues, course faculty, advisors, and chairs, integrating various perspectives across healthcare sectors into your project.

 The CCP allows you to address problems in real-time and apply the knowledge and skills learned throughout the program, with emphasis on integrating healthcare, business and policy factors and collaborating across healthcare sector.
 Projects should consider ethical implications and have practical applicability to the field of healthcare — taking into account multiple stakeholders and cross-sector perspectives as you develop innovative and viable solutions.